 All eligible members under a family membership must be listed on the membership application to be considered a club member.

-(b) By Written Ballot.
-Any action that may be taken at any annual, regular or special meeting of members may be taken without a meeting if the Club delivers a written ballot to every member entitled to vote on the matter.
-The written ballot shall: (i) set forth each proposed action; and (ii) provide an opportunity to vote for or against the proposed action.
-Approval by written ballot shall only be valid when the number of votes cast by ballot equals or exceeds the quorum required to be present at a meeting authorizing the action and the number of approvals equal or exceeds the number of votes that would be required to approve the matter at a meeting at which the total number of votes cast was the same as the number of votes cast by ballot.
-All solicitations for votes by written ballot shall: (i) indicate the number of responses necessary to meet the quorum requirements; (ii) state the percentage of approvals necessary to approve each matter other than election of directors; (iii) specify the time by which the ballot must be received by the Club in order to be counted; and (iv) be accompanied by written information sufficient to permit each person voting to reach an informed decision.
-Written ballots may not be revoked.
+- By Ballot.
+Any action that may be taken at any annual, regular or special meeting of members may be taken without a meeting if the Club delivers either a written or electronic ballot to every member entitled to vote on the matter.
+Ballots shall: (i) set forth each proposed action; and (ii) provide an opportunity to vote for or against the proposed action.
+Approval by ballot shall only be valid when the number of votes cast by ballot equals or exceeds the quorum required to be present at a meeting authorizing the action and the number of approvals equal or exceeds the number of votes that would be required to approve the matter at a meeting at which the total number of votes cast was the same as the number of votes cast by ballot.
+All solicitations for votes by ballot shall: (i) indicate the number of responses necessary to meet the quorum requirements; (ii) state the percentage of approvals necessary to approve each matter other than election of directors; (iii) specify the time by which the ballot must be received by the Club in order to be counted; and (iv) be accompanied by written information sufficient to permit each person voting to reach an informed decision.

 BOARD OF DIRECTORS